Economic Transformation Lab

-The Economic Transformation Lab is already delivering insightful research on key topics
+The Economic Transformation Lab is delivering insightful research on key topics

 Advanced Air Mobility Cluster Analysis

-Research with Canadian Advanced Air Mobility Consortium (CAAM)
+Research with the University of British Columbia (UBC), Mitacs and Canadian Advanced Air Mobility Consortium (CAAM)

-The project consists of a business cluster and opportunity analysis for advanced air mobility (AAM) in Vancouver and the Cascadia Corridor to understand the strengths of Vancouver’s existing AAM cluster, identify any gaps and highlight the opportunities for potential partnership and collaboration.
+The project consists of a business cluster and opportunity analysis for advanced air mobility (AAM) in Vancouver and the Cascadia Corridor, to understand the strengths of Vancouver’s existing AAM cluster, identify any gaps and highlight potential opportunities.